 Besides all of these there are also some cons of organic social media that you cannot ignore.

-Most platforms, be it social or search, make use of ranking algorithms, but even after putting so much efforts into their posts, these are visible to only a small segment of audience.
+Most platforms, be it social or search, make use of ranking algorithms, but even after putting so many efforts into their posts, these are visible to only a small segment of audience.

 In fact, Facebook allows individuals with just a 5.5% of reach among all their existing followers.
-In case of brands and business organisations, it is even less.
+In case of brands and business organizations, it is even less.

 As social media platforms are moving forward to providing experiences that are meaningful as well as responsible, they are opting to decline the reach of posts to achieve the same.

 So, it is quite clear that not all of your audience will be able to organically see your posts in their news feeds, without visiting your profile.

 And that is a major reason behind brands shifting to the paid vertical of social media.

 In simple words, paid social media is nothing but a good name for the advertisements that we come across on social media.